-Members of the University of California Hastings College of the Law community, guests and visitors have the right to be free from all forms of sex/gender harassment, discrimination and misconduct, examples of which can include acts of sexual violence, sexual harassment, domestic violence, dating violence, and stalking.
+Members of the UC Law SF community, guests and visitors have the right to be free from all forms of sex/gender harassment, discrimination and misconduct, examples of which can include acts of sexual violence, sexual harassment, domestic violence, dating violence, and stalking.
 All members of the campus community are expected to conduct themselves in a manner that does not infringe upon the rights of others.
-The Gender-Based Harassment, Discrimination, and Sexual Misconduct Policy (the Policy) has been developed to reaffirm these principles and to provide recourse for those individuals whose rights have been violated.
+The Policy has been developed to reaffirm these principles and to provide recourse for those individuals whose rights have been violated.
 This Policy is intended to define community expectations and to establish a mechanism for determining when those expectations have been violated.

 The Policy addresses the College's responsibilities and procedures related to Prohibited Conduct in order to ensure an equitable and inclusive education and employment environment free of sexual violence and sexual harassment.
-The Policy defines conduct prohibited by the University of California Hastings College of the Law and explains the administrative procedures the College uses to resolve reports of Prohibited Conduct.
-This Policy applies to all members of the UC Hastings community, including faculty and other academic appointees, staff, student employees, students, and non-student or non-employee participants in College programs (e.g., vendors, contractors, and visitors).
+The Policy defines conduct prohibited by UC Law SF and explains the administrative procedures the College uses to resolve reports of Prohibited Conduct.
+This Policy applies to all members of the UC Law SF community, including faculty and other academic appointees, staff, student employees, students, and non-student or non-employee participants in College programs (e.g., vendors, contractors, and visitors).

-The University of California Hastings College of the Law is committed to creating and maintaining a community free of sexual violence and sexual harassment.
+The University of California College of the Law, San Francisco is committed to creating and maintaining a community free of sexual violence and sexual harassment.
 Sexual violence and sexual harassment violate both law and College policy.
 Any member of the College community may report conduct that may constitute sexual violence, sexual harassment, retaliation, and other prohibited behavior ("Prohibited Conduct").
 The College will respond promptly and equitably to such reports, and will take appropriate action to stop, prevent, and remedy the Prohibited Conduct, and when necessary, to discipline the Respondent.